Cheats never prosper – and certainly not when a casino withholds their £7.7m winnings…

 This is clearly one that’s going to divide opinion (it heavily exercised a number of the top legal minds in the UK for several months), and it’s a fascinating debate.
 I’d be very interested in anyone else’s take…

-A qualified UK lawyer and gambling industry observer, Tom is a veteran of the UK travel blog scene, and a founder of new UK loyalty travel site UKtravelpoints.com.
-Check it out on its 1 November launch – while his thrifty mindset will continue to ensure your travel bill is reduced and experience improved, he’s also going to make sure you enjoy the process a lot more.
+A qualified UK lawyer and gambling industry observer, Tom is also a veteran of the UK travel blog scene.
+While his thrifty mindset will continue to ensure your travel bill is reduced and experience improved, he’s also going to make sure you enjoy the process a lot more.